10 Best Figure Skates For under $200 (2023)

 Choosing a skate can feel confusing.

-There are several choices on the market at various price levels.
+There are several choices on the market at various price levels for both serious and recreational skaters.

 The best figure skates under $200 should have maximum performance at an attractive price.